metablockshq/metablocks.world/src/content/posts/react-libs-without-vendor-lock-in.md

 # Conclusion

-Component interfaces help circumvent vendor lockin and allow for easy updates.
+Component interfaces help circumvent vendor lock-in and allow for easy updates.
 They also help simplify the actual API and give an ability to set sane defaults.